 He never did it.

-He went on television Sunday live through his tea, said he did that, but the CIA and the FBI couldn't ascertain it for sure that it was bin Laden on any of these things, the USS Cole, and so they didn't take any action.
+He went on television Sunday Live through his teeth, said he did that, but the CIA and the FBI couldn't ascertain it for sure that it was bin Laden on any of these things, the USS Cole, and so they didn't take any action.

 A flat-out lie.

-And the Washington Post starting to tear down some of these things.
+The Washington Post starting to tear down some of these things, as in this sentence.

 Some of Clinton's statements on Fox have drawn scrutiny.

-He said that after the bombing of the coal, I had battle plans draw to go into Afghanistan, overthrow the Taliban, launch a full-scale attack search for Bin Laden.
+He said that after the bombing of the Coal, I had battle plans drawn to go into Afghanistan, overthrow the Taliban, launch a full-scale attack search for bin Laden.

 We needed basing rights in Uzbekistan.

-September 11th Commission, though, found no plans for an investigation or invasion, rather, of Afghanistan, or for an operation to topple a Taliban, just more limited options like plans for attacks with cruise missiles or special forces.
+September 11th Commission, though, found no plans for an investigation or invasion rather of Afghanistan or for an operation to topple the Taliban, just more limited options like plans for attacks with cruise missiles or special forces.

 And nothing in the panel's report indicated that a lack of basing rights in Uzbekistan prevented a military response.